 Tradies play a key role in keeping our country running smoothly: ensuring the lights are on, the water is running and there’s a roof over our heads.
 It will be unsurprising to know that tradies, who comprise of technicians and trades workers, labourers, and machinery operators, account for some of the highest rates of workplace injury.
 The nature of their work can be hazardous.
 While tradies only account for 30% of workers, 3 in 5 serious workplace injuries involve a tradie.
-Despite this there are many ways to help our tradies healthy safe.
+Despite this, there are many ways our tradies can stay healthy and safe.

 Ways to keep tradies healthy and happy